 “These women were in crisis and couldn’t reach out to the authorities.
 There were times where our team would try to figure out who would take in the victims or how could we relocate them because their abuser was already harassing them and could show up at any time,” Pizarro Quiles, who has led the intervention and prevention nonprofit for two decades, said.
 “It was complicated, but we were able to help our survivors without putting them in dangerous situations.”

 ESCAPE, which offers prevention and intervention services for domestic violence and children’s abuse cases in several areas of the island, saw a 62% increase in requests for survivor-related services and a 47% surge in requests for preventive and education resources.
-Other organisations offering services for survivors reported similar surges.
+Other organizations offering services for survivors reported similar surges.
 “We also witnessed the intensity of the violence after Maria through the hits women received, where and which type, the aggression towards children,” she said.
 “The trauma of the storm and the current economic situation are bound to be triggers for more violence.”

 Earlier this summer, advocates said that though they found an increase of cases in violence against women in their work, this is not backed up by stats because of how telecommunications failed after the storm and the lack of reliable data collected by the Puerto Rico Police Department (PRPD), the Women’s Advocate Office (known in Spanish by the acronym OPM), and the judicial system.

-“In Puerto Rico, there’s currently no standardised way to collect data about violence against women,” Angela Cruz, from the women’s rights coalition Coordinadora Paz para la Mujer (Peace for the Woman Coordinator), told Refinery29.
+“In Puerto Rico, there’s currently no standardized way to collect data about violence against women,” Angela Cruz, from the women’s rights coalition Coordinadora Paz para la Mujer (Peace for the Woman Coordinator), told Refinery29.
 “But it matters to have hard numbers on who are the survivors we’re helping and what are their needs.”

 According to Puerto Rico’s Center for Investigative Journalism, each branch of the government — OPM, PRPD, the courts — records a different type of information.
 OPM counts the calls to its hotline and the requests it gets for survivor-related services; the police are in charge of handling incident reports for cases of domestic and sexual violence, which survivors can make both in person and over the phone; and the courts are responsible for tracking criminal cases related to violence against women and the orders of protection that have been filed.
 But the stats don’t match because there’s no unifying system.